dslittle22/personal-website/pages/blog/posts/css-grid.md

 </div>
 ```

-gives us this:
+gives us:

 ![CSS grid container with items](/blog/grid-1.png)

-If we add the line
+So here's are starting point.
+We have an explicit grid with two items, which seem to stretch to fill their available space.
+If we add the line:

 ```css
 justify-items: center;
 ```

-Then the `div`'s in our grid are horizontally centered, but vertically unaffected:
+then the `div`'s in our grid are horizontally centered, but vertically unaffected:

 ![CSS grid container with horizontally centered items](/blog/grid-2.png)